It’s relatively easy to set up a blog on WordPress but you also have to think about what running a blog takes on a daily basis.

 I didn’t know the difference between a sponsored post and an advertorial until I looked into it recently.

-But if you're approached to publish either of these on your blog it's important to understand the difference.
+But if someone approaches you to publish either of these on your blog it’s important to understand the difference.

 A sponsored post is where you have editorial control over the content you have received a payment for.

 An advertorial is where you have little or no control over the content and are publishing something written by someone else but getting paid for it.